-When it comes to marketing to the younger generation of consumers, we tend to put a lot of focus on social channels like Instagram, Facebook, and YouTube.
-(Since that’s where they spend a lot of their time.)
+When it comes to marketing to youngest generation of consumers, we tend to put a lot of focus on social channels like Instagram, Facebook, and YouTube.
+Makes sense, since that’s where they spend a lot of their time.

 But direct mail and its digital counterpart – email marketing campaigns – shouldn’t be forgotten.
 Because while Gen Zers might value email least compared to other consumer generations, email campaigns still play an important role in boosting engagement, driving both in-store and ecommerce traffic, and ultimately increasing sales.